Harpist Sophia Chan, 17, returns to the MusicaNova Young Artists series after her début in the unique Beautiful Strings program in the 2014-15 season.

 When Sophia moved to Arizona in 2012, she started and is still volunteer-playing for Mercy Gilbert Medical Center, elderly homes such as The Oaks, Generations at Agritopia, and Silver Creek Inn, and Sunshine Acres Children’s Home every weekend.
 At Mercy Gilbert, she was also frequently invited to play at Celebration of Life performances.
 Since 2014, Sophia has served as the principal harpist of her school’s Symphonic Orchestra.
 In 2015, she received a private masterclass from Dr. Lynne Aspnes of the University of Michigan and Arizona State University.
 Then in 2016, Sophia won First Place in the Young Artist Recital organized by the American Harp Society – Phoenix Chapter.
 Also in 2016, having already received her Associated Board of the Royal Schools of Music (ABRSM) Grade 8 Distinction (highest level of the ABRSM system), she earned her Level 4 Diploma in Musical Performance – Harp Recital – with Distinction, and became an Associate of Trinity College London (ATCL) as a result.

 In 2017, she became a volunteer teacher and principal harpist for MusicaNova’s education partner Harmony Project-Phoenix’s Orquestra Juvenil under Dr. Diogo Pereira.
 She was able to connect Harmony Project to various senior care facilities to provide the children with an opportunity to play for those in need.
-During 2017, she participated in the Classics Alive Young Artists Audition and 5th International Mexico International Harp Competition.
+In October of 2017, Sophia won First Place in the Classics Alive National Young Artists Audition in her Division with the harp.
+She also won First Place in the Intermediate I Division of the 5th Mexico International Harp Competition in November 2017.
 She also took up paid teaching at Music and Arts music school in Mesa AZ and City Music Store in Chandler AZ, as well as wedding gigs.

 When Sophia is not playing the harp, she is either planning events for her school as Student Body Vice President, working at ASU on her Science Fair Project, or competing at Robotics competitions with her team.
 She hopes to pursue a biomedical engineering major and a harp performance minor in college.
 In August 2017 Sophia was recognized for scoring a perfect 36 on the ACT college readiness assessment test.